TheBevyFlock/bevy_new_2d/README.md

   ```

   Now edit an annotated system's code while the game is running, and save the file.
-  You'll see `Status: Hot-patching...` in the CLI if you've got it working.
+  You'll see `Status: Hot-patching...` in the CLI if it's working.
 </details>

 ## Release your game